hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 * Now, the text for the *8 Clue Save* says that you are not allowed to use the move on any card that is on slot 1.
 ```

-**Unnecessary Forced Reverse Trash Finesse (A The Gentleman's Discard that Looks like an Unnecessary Reverse Trash Finesse)**
+**The Unnecessary Forced Reverse Trash Finesse (A The Gentleman's Discard that Looks like an Unnecessary Reverse Trash Finesse)**

 ```
 * First, see the section on the *[Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move)*.
 Basically, if a *Trash Finesse* is unnecessary, then it also causes a *Chop Move*.